 Share offer latest - Octopus Titan VCT

-This £70 million offer is a top up to the UK's largest VCT, Octopus Titan, which currently has assets of approximately £309 million.
-This long-standing VCT was first launched in 2007 and has around 60 companies in the portfolio.
-It focuses on early-stage growth orientated businesses, which are by nature high risk
+Octopus Titan VCT's 2016/17 subscription offer seeks to raise £70 million for UK's largest venture capital trust, which has assets of approximately £309 million at the time of writing.
+The VCT launched in 2007 and has around 60 companies in the portfolio.
+It focuses on early-stage growth orientated businesses, which are by nature high risk.

 Update (21.12.2016) – the offer will use its over-allotment facility, which increases the maximum amount that can be raised to £120 million.